 I’m a WordPress consultant and writer in Montana.
 I write technology pieces, journalism and non-fiction set in Montana and work as a WordPress developer for clients in Montana and around the world.

-You can read my recent articles and columns, like my Random Tech pieces, past State of the Arts Tech Talk columns for the Montana Arts Council and a series of Montana pieces I call Rocks and Bones.
+You can read my articles and columns, like my Random Tech pieces, past State of the Arts Tech Talk columns for the Montana Arts Council and a series of Montana pieces I call Rocks and Bones.
 I used to write Mac Q & A columns for Mac and OS X users in Montana; and a short series of articles about WordPress is called Words on WordPress.
 My 2008-2011 archived Missoulian columns include my 225-odd Sunday Tech columns and InBusinessMonthly articles.
 I write occasional articles on Native American issues for The Buffalo Post.

 I’m active in the arts and humanities in Montana, and served as vice-chair of the Montana Cultural and Aesthetic Trust from 2006 to 2013.
 I’ve received grants from the Montana Arts Council, including an individual fellowship in Photography; from Humanities Montana for writing and research; from Ucross Foundation for a writer’s residency; and a Charles Redd Center for Western Studies Independent Scholar grant.